-Midtown BBQ, perhaps Nagoya’s finest American barbecue establishment – and so popular is it that they have expanded into Yokohama and launched their own range of BBQ sauces available in Costco – will be returning with their ‘Smoked Thanksgiving’ event.
-This is what they have to say about it:
+Midtown BBQ, perhaps Nagoya’s finest American barbecue establishment – and so popular is that they have expanded into Yokohama and launched their own range of BBQ sauces available in Costco be returning with their ‘Smoked Thanksgiving’ event.

 2500 JPY Smoked Turkey Plate